 Heathcote, for her part, was immediately drawn to Olive.
 "The arc that the character goes through," she said when asked what she loved most about the character.
 "The fact that there even is an arc!"

 Once Luke Evans was cast as Marston, the movie was shot in a mere 25 days.
-And through a happy accident, Professor Marston & The Wonder Women will hit theaters October 13, only four months after the Wonder Woman movie sparked a renewed frenzy for the most famous female superhero of all time.
-In a way, it's no coincidence that two films about Wonder Woman hit theaters within months of each other.
-It speaks to a hunger for this kind of female role model, and for a better understanding on how she came to be.
+And through a happy accident, Professor Marston & The Wonder Women will hit UK cinemas on 10th November, just months after the Wonder Woman movie sparked a renewed frenzy for the most famous female superhero of all time.
+In a way, it's no coincidence that two films about Wonder Woman have emerged within months of each other.
+It speaks to a hunger for this kind of female role model, and for a better understanding of how she came to be.

-On the eve of the film's release, Refinery29 sat down with Robinson, Hall, and Heathcote to chat about what it was like to bring these strong women characters to life.
+Ahead of the film's release, Refinery29 sat down with Robinson, Hall and Heathcote to chat about what it was like to bring these strong women characters to life.
 Here's what they had to say about Wonder Woman, feminism, and their unique roles in Professor Marston.

 On why Wonder Woman is so important today:

 Angela Robinson: "We’re in this moment of Wonder Woman where she’s this huge phenomenon.
 It’s the perfect time to go back and look at the people whose ideas and ideals really inspired her.
 The Marstons wanted to save the world with their ideas.
 They were at a moment where they thought that psychology could really change hearts and minds, and it was a very literal attempt to try to stop violence, to stop war on the planet by creating this pop culture phenomenon.
 It’s the perfect time to look back at these people who created the thing that we all love today, and see what they were about."